 Beautiful combinations and native mixes are here and ready for planting.View all

 Looking for wildflower seeds?
 Our mixes are the ready-to-plant answer.
 Beautiful flower combinations, native grasses and blends designed to attract nature’s wild friends are here ready for the sowing.
-Planting and care instructions included.
+Need growing advice?
+Visit our flower guides for tips and information on specific varieties.

 Now we know a lot of people who’ve been rewilding well before the invention of the term, planting their lawns and acreages with native grasses and working native shrubs and wildflowers into their landscape features.
 Going native is a form of xeriscape gardening.
 It saves on water with better moisture retention by both plant and soil.
 Rewilding also means making landscapes more wildlife friendly.
 Native plants are usually best at attracting pollinators.